JunganSe/J-Rdp/Readme.md

 # J-Rdp
-J-Rdp is a tool to automate the editing and launching of rdp files.
+J-Rdp is a tool to automate the editing and launching of rdp files.\
+(Remote Desktop Protocol files, used for remote access to another computer.)

 It will watch one or more folders for new files, using name criteria filters.\
 When a new file is found, several actions can be taken: